Link Building Tool Review: WordTracker Link Builder

 I’m an Irishman, living in Scotland, working in London for an English company that does most of its business in the US.

 In addition to its tools, Wordtracker has a popular SEO blog and a number of free instructional videos.
-Let’s take a look at some of the key elements behind Link Builder.
+Let’s take a look at some of the key elements of Link Builder.

 If you’ve read my previous link building tool reviews, you’ll know I am a stickler for detailed “how-to” instructions.
 I think it’s important these resources be well written and available in multiple formats so webmasters spend minimal time learning and more time linking.